Historical Background

 Hypothesis

 The formal hypothesis of the original event-based experiment is very broad.
 It posits that engaging global events will correlate with deviations in the data.
-The identification of global events and the times at which they occur are specified case by case, as are the recipes for calculating the variance deviations.
-There is some latitude of choice but this is appropriate for an experiment exploring new territory.
-The approach uses "operational definitions" to establish what is done in the experiment unambigously.
-The loose criteria for identifying events results in exploration of a variety of categories, while the pre-specification of each event in the formal series assures valid statistics.
-The statitistcs are combined to yield a confidence level for the composite of all formal trials.
-This constitutes a general test of the broadly defined formal hypothesis, and provides a body of data -- a database for futther analysis.
+We use operational definitions to establish unambigously what is done in the experiment.
+The identification of events and the times at which they occur are specified case by case, as are the statistical recipes.
+The approach explicitly preserves some latitude of choice, as is appropriate for an experiment exploring new territory.
+Accepting loose criteria for event identification allows exploration of a variety of categories, while the specification of a rigorous, simple hypothesis test for each event in the formal series assures valid statistics.
+These are combined to yield a confidence level for the composite of all formal trials.
+This bottom line constitutes a general test of the broadly defined formal hypothesis, and characterizes a well-understood database for further analysis.

 Analytical Recipes